 Alcoholic Fatty Liver Disease Symptoms

-Alcoholic fatty liver disease typically does not cause any symptoms.
-However, this does not mean that it is not a serious condition.
-It can lead to other liver problems that make severe, life-threatening symptoms a possibility.
+Alcoholic fatty liver disease typically does not cause any symptoms beyond nonspecific fatigue.
+However, this does not mean it is not serious.
+It can lead to other liver problems, increasing the risk of severe, life-threatening symptoms.
 The only symptoms that could typically occur with fatty liver disease are tiredness and pain in the upper-right abdomen.

 Alcoholic Fatty Liver Treatment